vault27/Foundation/paloalto.md

 - Attach the virtual disk, virtual CD-ROM, or storage bucket to the firewall
 - Firewall scans for a bootstrap package
+- Each time firewall boots from a factory default state, it checks for the presence of bootstrap volume
 - If one exists, the firewall uses the settings defined in the bootstrap package
 - If you have included a Panorama server IP address in the file, the firewall connects with Panorama.
 If the firewall has Internet connectivity, it contacts the licensing server to update the universally unique identifier (UUID) and obtain the license keys and subscriptions
 - If the firewall does not have internet connectivity, it either uses the license keys that you included in the bootstrap package or connects to Panorama, which retrieves the appropriate licenses and deploys them to the managed firewalls